marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 The 3 bits flipped in the second dump are placed at the same distances as in the first example.
-The existence of a pattern seemed to rule out data corruption on the wire, but to have a clear picture of what was happening at the different layers I decided perform some experiments.
+The existence of a pattern seemed to rule out data corruption on the wire, but to have a clear picture of what was happening at the different layers I decided to perform some more experiments.

 TCP/IP and data integrity
 =======